department-of-veterans-affairs/va.gov-team/products/content/content-briefs/representatives.md

 **accredited representative**

-We use this term to refer to a person or organization who's authorized to provide help with VA benefit claims to Veterans and service members, as well as their dependents and survivors.
-In order for an accredited representative to sign for someone else, the claimant or the representative must submit VA Form 21-22 or VA Form 21-22a.
+We use this term to refer to a person or organization who's authorized by VA's Office the General Counsel to provide help with VA benefit claims to Veterans and service members, as well as their dependents and survivors.
+The accredited representative and the claimant must sign and submit VA Form 21-22 or VA Form 21-22a before the accredited representative can sign and submit other VA forms on behalf of the claimant.

 Note on usage: Use "VA accredited representative" in the first instance.
 After that, "accredited representative" is OK.
-Lowercase, and define on first appropriate instance as “a person or organization who's authorized to help with VA benefit forms.”
+Lowercase, and define on first appropriate instance as “a person or organization who's authorized to help with VA benefit claims.”
 Include the definition in another sentence, as a parenthetical, or set off with commas.

 **alternate signer**